 Two of the most popular products in the automated litter box market are the Litter Robot and the Cat Genie.
 Both units make the cleanup process much easier but each units takes an entirely different approach.
-I’ve previously reviewed both products separately.
-You can check out the Litter Robot review here and the Cat Genie right here.

 Which one is better?
 The Litter Robot or Cat Genie?